boundtotheearth/tp/docs/UserGuide.md

 * **Keyboard Keys**: Words that are wrapped in a box like <kbd>this</kbd> points to a corresponding key on your keyboard.

+* **Terminology**: Momentum tracks both projects and tasks.
+In this document, we will refer to both projects and tasks as items.

 ### Command Format